 In my earlier post on anger management, I shared a bit about anger management and its effects on children.
 Today, I will be touching on the two main ingredients of anger: stress and trigger thoughts, and how to manage them.
 (Information courtesy of the NUH Women’s Emotional Health Service’s anger management workshop.)

 Stress predisposes us to anger.
 It sets the scene for anger.
 Ever wonder why sometimes you react differently towards the same behaviour in your child?
 Stress is the main reason.
-Your state of mind, or more specifically, how stressful you are at the time is a key determining factor.
+Your state of mind, or more specifically, how stressed you feel at the time is a key determining factor.

 A trigger thought is the automatic thought that pops into your head, interpreting the situation.
 It happens in a split second, and often you don’t even know you’re thinking it until you sit down and reflect after the incident.